lablup/backend.ai-docs-webui/README.md

 ## Build documents

 To build html documentation, run following command in the `docs` directory.
-Built documents will be located under `docs/_build`.
+All commands should be executed under poetry's virtual environment.
+For example, you can run `poetry shell` to enter a command shell with virtualenv.

 ```console
 make html
 ```

+Built documents will be located under `docs/_build`.

 ## Translation